anhede/myip/README.md

 ## Options
 **-i/--internal** Output internal/private IP <br />
 **-e/--external** Output external/public IP <br />
 If no parameters specified, it will by default output both adresses in a easy to read manner.
 The parameters are useful when combining with other commands.
-E.g. ´ping $(myip -e)´
+E.g. `ping $(myip -e)`

 ## Installation